Pmei0617/About-Me/README.md

 - 💞️ I’m looking to collaborate on learning experiences!
 - 📫 How to reach me : mei29@wisc.edu or mobile(US) 608-421-9466

-I have a real passion in data analysis and I have a strong desire to bring out any kind of business insights that would benefit my stakeholders and drive business growth by presenting complex analysis in a well documented manner and with easy to understand visualizations.
+I have a real passion in data analysis and a strong desire to explore and present business insights to stakeholders which drives business growth.
+I am experienced in technical documentation and presenting complex data analysis in an easy to understand manner with appropriate visualizations.

 This repository includes some of the projects I have worked on through out my time in the MSBA program at Wisconsin School of Business.
 Feel free to reach out if there are any questions!